redox-os/book/src/advanced-build.md

 ## Sccache

-[Sccache](https://github.com/mozilla/sccache/) is an important cache optimization to make rebuild fast.
-It is automatically installed and enabled in Podman Build, however it's not the case not native build as it has some caveats.
+[Sccache](https://github.com/mozilla/sccache/) is an important cache optimization to make rebuilds fast.
+It is automatically installed and enabled in Podman Build, but it's not the case with native build, as it has some caveats.

 To enable it, download prebuilt binaries in their [releases page](https://github.com/mozilla/sccache/releases) and move it to a directory where it is added to `PATH` (typically `~/.cargo/bin`) then add this to `.config`: